-The State of Vermont is a national leader in the development and application of Environmentally Preferable Purchasing and control of Hazardous Material Use.
-We have established specific goals and objectives aimed at: providing sound environmental stewardship, protection of human health, reducing state operating expenses associated with the use and control of regulated hazardous materials, and reduction of potential liability attributable to environmental impact.
-Therefore, where applicable the following environmental criteria shall be considered for all state purchasing and contracts.
+The State of Vermont has established specific goals and objectives aimed at providing sound environmental stewardship, protecting human health, reducing state operating expenses associated with the use and control of regulated hazardous materials, and reducing potential liability attributable to environmental impact.
+Therefore, where applicable, the following environmental criteria shall be considered for all State purchasing and contracts.

-Recycled Content: The Commissioner may, at his/her discretion, spend up to 10% more for comparable products that are made of recycled materials.
-If products made of recycled materials are to cost more than 10% more than comparable products, the Commissioner shall receive consent of state entities that are to use the product before completing the order in question.
+Recycled Content: The Commissioner of Buildings and General Services may, at his/her discretion, spend up to 10% more for comparable products that are made of recycled materials.
+If products made of recycled materials are to cost more than 10% more than comparable products, the Commissioner shall receive consent of State entities that are to use the product before completing the order in question.

-Sustainable Products: Vendors are encouraged to provide alternate quotations on wood or paper products that are derived from sustainably managed forestlands.
-Such products must be independently third-party certified to acceptable standards.
-Sustainable-managed forest lands shall be defined as those lands enrolled and licensed under one of the following: Sustainable Forestry Initiative Program, the American Tree Farm System, the Canadian Standards Association's Sustainable Forest Management System Standards, the Finnish Standard, Forest Stewardship Council, Pan-European Forest Certification, Swedish Standard, the United Kingdom Woodland Assurance Scheme or other such credible programs as they are developed and implemented.
+Sustainable Products: Vendors are encouraged to provide alternative price quotations on wood or paper products that are derived from sustainably managed forestlands.
+Sustainably managed forest lands shall be defined as those lands enrolled and/or licensed under one of the following third-party certification programs: Sustainable Forestry Initiative Program, the American Tree Farm System, the Canadian Standards Association's Sustainable Forest Management System Standards, the Finnish Standard, Forest Stewardship Council, Pan-European Forest Certification, Swedish Standard, the United Kingdom Woodland Assurance Scheme or other such credible programs as may be developed and implemented.
 Vendors must provide satisfactory documentation of certification with their bid.

-Life-Cycle Cost Evaluation: Life cycle cost analysis shall extend beyond the cost of purchasing, to include installation, operation, maintenance, durability, and disposal of a particular piece of equipment or product.
+Life-Cycle Cost Evaluation: Life cycle cost analysis shall extend beyond the cost of purchasing, to include installation, operation, maintenance, durability, and disposal of a particular product.

-Energy Efficiency (Energy Star): Purchase only energy-consuming devices that meet or exceed the Energy Star or comparable standards established by the U.S. federal government, and to operate these devices in a manner that maximizes their energy efficiency features (Executive Order No. 15-12).
+Energy Efficiency (Energy Star): The State will purchase only energy-consuming devices that meet or exceed the Energy Star or comparable standards established by the U.S. federal government, and to operate these devices in a manner that maximizes their energy efficiency features (Executive Order No. 15-12).

 Alternative Fuels: Evaluations for vehicles and other fuel-consuming equipment shall consider not only fuel efficiency, but also the source and type of fuel, to reduce emissions of greenhouse gases and pollutants.

-Vehicles: Purchase vehicles that have the highest available fuel efficiency in each respective vehicle class (e.g., passenger cars, light duty trucks, etc.) pursuant to performance specifications recommended by the state operations working group established under section I (J).
-These performance standards should include consideration of vehicles that not only meet high fuel economy standards but that also provide lower total emissions of greenhouse gases, criteria pollutants, and hazardous air contaminants (Executive Order 15-12).
+Vehicles: The State will purchase vehicles that have the highest available fuel efficiency in each respective vehicle class (e.g., passenger cars, light duty trucks, etc.) pursuant to performance specifications recommended by the state operations working group established under Executive Order 15-12 section I (J).
+These performance standards should include consideration of vehicles that not only meet high fuel economy standards but that also provide lower total emissions of greenhouse gases, criteria pollutants, and hazardous air contaminants.